-- Access to a rapid and efficient exchange of information; - Bringing together stakeholders and actors with varied perspectives, expertise and knowledge; - Coordination of actions and reduction of redundant efforts, while identifying trade-offs and reinforcements; and
+- Access to a rapid and efficient exchange of information; - Bringing together stakeholders and actors with varied perspectives, expertise and knowledge;

 6 This Chapter is based on a major presentation by Ms. Lauren M. Barredo (SDSN), with comments from Mr. Benjamin Jouannes (GSEF), Mr. Kalamoungkhoune Souvanouvong (Government of the Lao PDR) and Dr. Astra Bonini (UN DESA) at the 2019 SDTF.